Pediatric Trauma Center

 - Pediatric surgical specialists in anesthesia, neurosurgery, otolaryngology/ENT, orthopaedics, urology, plastic surgery, and oral and maxillofacial surgery

 - 20-bed pediatric intensive care unit (PICU) staffed by board-certified pediatric intensivists

-- Pediatric rehabilitation and supportive care services, including physical and occupational therapy, speech therapy, rehabilitation, psychology as well as a children’s supportive care team, recreational therapy, and a state-accredited Hospital School
+- Pediatric rehabilitation and supportive care services, including physical and occupational therapy, speech therapy, rehabilitation, psychology as well as a children’s supportive care team, Child Life specialists, and a state-accredited Hospital School

 - Leadership of Orange County Safe Kids program

 - Representation on regional and state trauma advisory councils

 - Trauma outreach education at local and state levels for hospitals and EMS providers